Skip to content

 Companies and Limited Liability Partnerships

-You may do business through a name other than that which you are registered with Companies House.
-In that case, there are certain situations where you must disclose the name which your private company is registered.
+You may do business through a name other than that with which you are registered with Companies House.
+In that case, there are certain situations where you must disclose the registration name of your private company.
 For example, when:

 • issuing any “promissory notes” (a promise to make a payment at a later date), “bill of exchange” (a promise to exchange one piece of property for another), or similar documents;

-• using money cheque or order for goods or services;
+• using a money cheque or an order for goods or services;

 • entering into a contract;